hayde0264/CS-Degree/SQL/Answers/whatIsTheUseStatement.md

-# What is the use statement?
+# What is the Use statement?

 The use statement **identifies the name of the database** where statements belong.